kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 See the overview of all changes in this release:

 - [Application Connectivity](#application-connectivity) - New way to reach registered services, Application Connector improvements
-- [CLI](#cli) - From Minikube to K3d, Revamped way of installation, Deploy values instead of configuration overrides, New way to test Kyma, kyma dashboard command
+- [CLI](#cli) - From Minikube to K3d, revamped way of installation, Deploy values instead of configuration overrides, new way to test Kyma, the `kyma dashboard` command
-- [Observability](#observability) - Authentication for Grafana, Kiali, and Jaeger UIs, Improved security for logs in Kyma Dashboard, Prometheus mTLS, Observability services updated
+- [Observability](#observability) - Authentication for Grafana, Kiali, and Jaeger UIs, improved security for logs in Kyma Dashboard, Prometheus mTLS, Observability services updated
 - [Security](#security) - Leveraging basic Kubernetes authentication, ORY Oathkeeper will no longer use Dex
 - [Serverless](#serverless) - Python 3.8 deprecation
 - [Service Management](#service-management) - Service Catalog deprecation
-- [Kyma Dashboard](#kyma-dashboard) - New technology, New features, New list views, Easier resource creation
+- [Kyma Dashboard](#kyma-dashboard) - New technology, new features, new list views, easier resource creation
 - [Website](#website) - New landing page, new documentation structure, removed roadmap